Reinventing Los Angeles

 About the Author

-Robert Gottlieb is Henry R. Luce Professor of Urban and Environmental Policy and founder and former Director of the Urban and Environmental Policy Institute at Occidental College in Los Angeles.
-He is the author of Environmentalism Unbound: Exploring New Pathways for Change (2001), and Reinventing Los Angeles: Nature and Community in the Global City (2007), both published by the MIT Press, and other books.
+Robert Gottlieb is Research Professor of Urban and Environmental Policy and founder and former Director of the Urban and Environmental Policy Institute at Occidental College.
+He is the author of Reinventing Los Angeles: Nature and Community in the Global City (MIT Press) and other books.